smclaughlan/sketchcircle/README.md

   - [Conclusion](#conclusion)

 ## SketchCircle at a Glance
-Sketchcircle is designed to support the features specific to art improvement sketchbook communities.
+Sketchcircle is designed to support the features specific to art improvement sketchbook communities, which typically have been based on forums.
 In addition to posting to and starring (favoriting) sketchbooks, users can set goals and view an image only timeline for each sketchbook.

 ### Starring (favoriting)
 Starring sketchbooks puts them into a separate area at the top of the page, making personally important content easy to find.